Sethrot/AutoLoader/README.md

 # AutoLoader

 1. Download the latest release version.
-2. Unzip the file, paste the contents.
+2. Unzip the file, paste the addons folder into your Windower directory.
 3. Reload GearSwap, enjoy!

 More instructions at 👉 [`Windower/addons/AutoLoader`](./Windower/addons/AutoLoader/README.md)